sakshiapankar20/password-generator/README.md

-this is javascript learning repository
+this is javascript and Reactjs learning repository